SCARE Bag Guide, Gear List, and Checklist

 Common Equipment We Don’t Suggest

-While you can make decisions on your own for your kits, we don’t suggest the gear below but acknowledge that it was in the original SCARE guide and many people opt to carry them:
+While you can make decisions on your own for your kits, we don’t suggest the gear below, but acknowledge that it was in the original SCARE guide, and many people opt to carry them:

-• Security Badge: The original list suggested a metal security badge so you could infer that you were an officer of some sort in a tough situation.
+• Security Badge: The original list suggested a metal security badge, so you could infer that you were an officer of some sort in a tough situation.
 Typically, these types of situations don’t play out like they do in the movies, so we wouldn’t suggest impersonating an officer of any sort.

 • Roofing Nails: The original author of the SCARE kit guide recommended roofing nails to use as makeshift caltrops.
-There are much better self-defense plans and gear, and we can do better than Home Alone-type shenanigans.
+There are many better self-defense plans and gear, and we can do better than Home Alone-type shenanigans.

 • Sonic Grenades: You can’t find the old-school sonic grenades anymore, but you can get portable motion detector alarms that work pretty well for the same purpose.
-Again though, you’ve seen this in movies.
+Again, though, you’ve seen this in movies.

-Full SCARE Bag Checklist
+SCARE Bag Checklist

 A perfect SCARE bag doesn’t exist- what is right for you depends on your situation and risk tolerance.
 That said, we have as close to perfect of a starting point for you: our comprehensive checklist.